Contrasting PLBY Group (PLBY) and The Competition

-PLBY Group (NASDAQ:PLBY – Get Free Report) is one of 58 public companies in the “Leisure” industry, but how does it contrast to its rivals?
-We will compare PLBY Group to related companies based on the strength of its earnings, institutional ownership, risk, profitability, analyst recommendations, dividends and valuation.
+PLBY Group (NASDAQ:PLBY – Get Free Report) is one of 29 public companies in the “Miscellaneous retail” industry, but how does it weigh in compared to its rivals?
+We will compare PLBY Group to similar companies based on the strength of its institutional ownership, profitability, risk, valuation, analyst recommendations, dividends and earnings.

 Analyst Recommendations